 Before deciding what breed of dog to bring home, you should carry out some research to determine the breed that fits your lifestyle and that of your other family members.

-If you’re seriously considering adopting a Australian Shepherd, you should know.
+If you’re seriously considering adopting an Australian Shepherd, you should know.

-- Australian Shepherd like to be around their people at home or on the go, they’re very affectionate and loyal.
+- Australian Shepherd likes to be around their people at home or on the go.
+They’re very affectionate and loyal.

 - You also have the advantage of knowing that your dog is physically able to “hold it” for several hours at a stretch.

 - Ask anybody who has adopted an adult dog then adopts an adult dog.

 - If you’re unsure whether the new dog you’ve chosen is right for your family and lifestyle, consider fostering before committing.

 - If you want a puppy, you can avoid some negative traits by choosing the right breeder and the right puppy.